polius/meteornext-docs/docs/getting-started.md

 In case the database exists in the server, a dialog will appear with two options:

-- **Install Meteor Next**: Select this option if it's the first time that you install Meteor Next.
-This option will delete and recreate the given database with a fresh installation of Meteor Next.
+- **Install Meteor Next**: Select this option if it's the first time that you install Meteor Next. ⚠️This option will delete and recreate the given database with a fresh installation of Meteor Next.

 - **Update Meteor Next**: Select this option if you are performing a Meteor Next update or want to initialize the Meteor Next app to a database containing a Meteor Next installation.
 Use this option if you want to preserve the data in your Meteor Next database.